husseng96/01-connect4group1/README.md

-# Project Name
+# Connect 4
-Put here a short paragraph describing your project.
+(Put here a short paragraph describing your project.
-Adding an screenshot or a mockup of your application in action would be nice.
+Adding an screenshot or a mockup of your application in action would be nice.)

+This Connect 4 game has a GUI that prompts the user to play the classic game Connect 4 by selecting the column where they want to place their pieces.
+On the chessboard, any side can win by connecting its four pieces in a straight line in the horizontal, vertical or oblique directions.
+The UI will provide feedback to the user on whose turn it is and who will win.

 ![This is a screenshot.](images.png)
 # How to run